evanwohl/oas-ensemble/README.md

 It is important to note the AUC can be increased to 0.7+ by parameter tuning, though other performance metrics may suffer.

 ## Summary
 The ensemble model demonstrates strong performance in predicting significant changes in non-investment grade short-term debt, particularly when the model's confidence is high.
 The time series analysis and scatter plot visualization both support the utility of confidence scores as an indicator of prediction reliability.
-While the overall accuracy and AUC scores are good, focusing on confidence scores provides a more actionable and reliable metric for users.
-The model's ability to track movements in debt changes effectively, even with a moderate AUC, underscores the importance of confidence filtering in practical applications.
+While the overall accuracy and AUC scores are good, focusing on confidence scores provides a more actionable and reliable metric.
+The model's ability to track movements in debt changes effectively, even with a moderate AUC, highlights the importance of confidence filtering in practical applications.